-- USDA programs through the Farm Service Agency, Natural Resource Conservation Service, Forest Service, Rural Development, rural Business Cooperative Service etc. such as:

 - Conservation Reserve Program (CRP);

 - Emergency Conservation Program (ECP);

 - Noninsured Crop Disaster Assistance Program (NAP);

-- o Transportation Cost Payment Program;
+- Transportation Cost Payment Program;

-- o Conservation Innovation Grants (CIG);
+- Conservation Innovation Grants (CIG);

 - Environmental Quality Incentives Program (EQIP);

 - o Emergency Watershed Protection Program (EWP); and

 - o Conservation Stewardship Program (CSP).

 - Small Business Administration (SBA) grant or loan program assistance;

 - Federal Emergency Management Agency (FEMA);

 - National Flood Insurance Program (NFIP);

 - COVID-19 Economic Relief

 - Nonprofit or Charitable Funding (Red Cross, United Way, local church, etc.);

 - Homeowners or private flood insurance;

-- Private foundations:
+- Private foundations;

 - Puerto Rican Government, and

 - Any other disaster assistance that the Program may need to consider in the future as part of the DOB assessment required by the Stafford Act.

-PRDOH's assessment of total need must consider in-kind donations of materials or services that are known to PRDOH at the time it calculates need and makes the award.
+PRDOH's assessment of total need must consider in-kind donations of materials or services that are known to PRDOH at the time when it calculates need and makes the award.
 In-kind donations are non-cash contributions, such as donations of professional services, use of construction equipment, or contributions of building materials.
-In-kind donations are not "financial assistance" that creates a DOB under the Stafford Act, but they do reduce the amount of CDBG-DR assistance for unmet need because the donated goods or services reduce activity costs.
+In-kind donations are not "financial assistance" that creates a DOB under the Stafford Act, but they do reduce the amount of CDBG-DR assistance for unmet needs because the donated goods or services reduce activity costs.